 Tennis can be played on different types of courts.
 Each type of tennis court offers its own set of pros and cons.
 For example, the green grassy tennis courts are very rare and bouncy.
-Similarly different types of tennis courts required different type of tennis shoes for men and tennis shoes for women.
-Like for Hard court you need hard court tennis shoes and for clay court you need clay court tennis shoes.
+Similarly different types of tennis courts required different types of tennis shoes for men and tennis shoes for women.
+Like for Hardcourt, you need hard court tennis shoes and for clay court, you need clay court tennis shoes.

 The different types of tennis courts include Clay Tennis Courts, Grass Tennis Courts, Carpet Tennis Court, and Hard Court Tennis.
 These different types of tennis courts have a significant impact on the gameplay of the game.
-Let’s get in detail how these different tennis courts differ from each other.
+Let’s get into detail about how these different tennis courts differ from each other.

 Table of Contents

 - Grass Tennis Courts